aam29dc/wow_python_bot/README.md

 Has a basic search enemy function that'll keep casting/pressing 1 until enemy state is dead.<br>

 ![data](https://github.com/user-attachments/assets/bc2066c4-fc69-4b4b-81aa-ac61f9fcb00d)
-<br><br>(this is a screenshot that our program uses to get info about the player ingame: Health, Power, X, Y, Angle, Target, Casting)
+<br>(this is a screenshot that our program uses to get info about the player ingame: Health, Power, X, Y, Angle, Target, Casting)<br>
 No Z-axis data available.
 Speed is effected by the Z-axis (since our speed was determined by distance traveled in time), and since we can't get this (Z) data from in-game, we would have to use our screenshots to get reliable info on the bots current position.
 Therefore it checks the bots position every second to see if its within a radius of the next point.<br>

 [[Ideas]]